Azure-Samples/liberty-aad-oidc/README.md

 1. You will first need to [get an Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
 It is very likely your Azure account already has a tenant.
 Please note down your tenant/directory ID.
 2. Although this isn't absolutely necessary, you can [create a few Azure Active Directory users](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory).
 You can use these accounts or your own to test the application.
 Do note down email addresses and passwords for login.
+3. You will need to create an admin group to enable JWT RBAC (role-based-access-control) functionality.
+Follow [create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) to create a group with type as **Security** and add one or more members.
+Note down the group ID.
-3. You will need to [create a new application registration](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) in Azure Active Directory.
+4. You will need to [create a new application registration](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) in Azure Active Directory.
 Please specify the redirect URI to be: https://localhost:9443/oidcclient/redirect/liberty-aad-oidc-javaeecafe.
 Please note down the application (client) ID.
-4. You will need to create a new client secret.
+5. You will need to create a new client secret.
 In the newly created application registration, find 'Certificates & secrets'.
 Select 'New client secret'.
 Provide a description and hit 'Add'.
 Note down the generated client secret value.
+6. You will need to add a **groups claim** into the ID token.
+In the newly created application registration, find 'Token configuration'.
+Click 'Add groups claim'.
+Select 'Security groups' as group types to include in the ID token.
+Expand 'ID' and select 'Group ID' in the 'Customize token properties by type' section.

 ## Start the Database instance